Revere Pewter Kitchen Cabinets, Quartz, & More

 Let’s start with the countertop.

-CAMBRIA BRITTANICA WARM QUARTZ COUNTERTOPS
+CAMBRIA BRITTANICA WARM QUARTZ COUNTERTOP

-When designing a kitchen, short of the actual layout itself (which we couldn’t adjust too much), the countertop is usually the place to start.
-Why?
-Well, whereas there were HUNDREDS of paint colours to choose from, there are only a handful of countertops you might actually fall in love with.
+Well, whereas there are thousands of paint colors to choose from, there are only a handful of countertops you might actually fall in love with.
+Plus, the countertop is way more expensive.

-Follow me on INSTAGRAM
+Follow me on INSTAGRAM!

-Brittanica Warm has a soft, OFF-WHITE base, so it’s not as white as some of the more popular quartz countertops and also has a warmer look because of this.
-Along with this, it has that glooorious warm gray-greige with the most MUTED green undertone as well as a muted taupe.
-Strange combo but it works.
-The variety gives me colours to play with in the future should I want to change something else in the room (which you KNOW I will).
+Brittanica Warm has a soft, off-white base, so it’s not as white as some of the more popular quartz countertops and has a warmer look.
+It also has that glorious warm gray-greige with the most muted green undertone and subtle taupe.
+Strange combo, but it works.

 Before…